Weardale Way Section 8 (Witton-le-Wear to Bishop Auckland)

 Introduction

-Section 8 of the Weardale Way starts from the Dun Cow Inn on High Street, Witton-le-Wear and finishes at a small car park tucked away on Bridge Road, close to the junction with Newton Cap Bank, Bishop Auckland.
-After passing through the grounds of Witton Castle Park, the first section of the trail within the Durham Coalfield visits Witton Park and Escomb, villages which have been defined by industry and religion respectively (Witton Park was the starting point for the Stockton & Darlington Railway, the world’s first public railway).
-The finish, on the outskirts of Bishop Auckland, is dominated for a long way by the attention-grabbing profile of Newton Cap Viaduct which spans the River Wear as it begins to meander noticeably through the Central Wear Valley.
+Section 8 of the Weardale Way starts from the Dun Cow Inn on High Street, Witton-le-Wear and finishes at a small car park tucked away in the woods off Bridge Road, close to the junction with Newton Cap Bank, in Bishop Auckland.
+After passing through the grounds of Witton Castle Park, the first section of the trail within the Durham coalfield visits Witton Park and Escomb, villages, defined by industry and religion respectively.
+The finish, on the outskirts of Bishop Auckland, is signaled from a long way off by the attention-grabbing profile of Newton Cap Viaduct which spans the River Wear as it begins its meanders through the Central Wear Valley.

 Stats at a Glance